 This group determined there was a need for additional resources providing basic forensic science education for police officers, corrections officials, officers of the court, and the general public.
 This website addresses this need by providing a reliable, easily accessible resource for non-scientists that covers the core concepts, capabilities and limitations of key forensic science disciplines.
 In addition, this effort provides an international perspective where possible; experts from several countries contributed content and resources.

-NFSTC gratefully acknowledges the numerous subject matter experts and editors who created, contributed to and reviewed this project.
+GFJC gratefully acknowledges the numerous subject matter experts and editors who created, contributed to and reviewed this project.
 Work continues on additional forensic science topics to expand ForensicScienceSimplified.org.
 BJA’s support of this program is part of its efforts to provide innovative training and information to practitioners at every level for law enforcement and the criminal justice system.

-This Web site is funded in whole or in part through a grant from the Bureau of Justice Assistance, Office of Justice Programs, U.S. Department of Justice.
-Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this Web site (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
+All or some of the projects listed were fully or partially funded through grants from the Bureau of Justice Assistance, the National Institute of Justice, the Office of Juvenile Justice and Delinquency Prevention, Office of Justice Programs, and/or the US Dept. of Justice.
+Neither the US Dept. of Justice nor any of its components operate, control, are responsible for, or necessarily endorse this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).

 Unless otherwise attributed, contents of this site are copyrighted by Florida International University.
 To request permission to use any portion of this work, please email the request to firstname.lastname@example.org, indicating the material being requested, as well as how and when it would be used.

 To cite this website as a resource, select a format below.
 Include the link to the module you are citing and the date accessed: